 Here's how to easily grow water hyssop, papait, also known as brahmi.
 A small aquatic plant packed with nutrients.
 A favorite herb by the Ilocanos eaten raw with chopped tomatoes and chives with fish sauce.

 Changes can be frightful and sometimes our mind playing negative thoughts makes it even more frightful.
 But at the end, everything will be alright.

-There's always an inspirational story behind each every experiences we had, whether that be a good or the not so good ones.
+There's always an inspirational story behind each every experiences we had, whether that's good or bad.

 A Philippine river connecting Laguna de bay to Manila bay.
 Ever wondered about the story this river has to tell?
 Here's one interesting legend.